 In patients with hepatic impairment or Gilbert's Syndrome, the dose should be reduced or the dosing interval prolonged.
-Paracetamol 1000 mg tablets are not suitable for patients with hepatic insufficiency when reduced dose is required.
-More appropriate forms (i.e. 500 mg tablets) are available in the market for use. daily dose should not exceed 2g/day unless directed by a physician.
+Parapick 500 mg tablets is suitable for patients with hepatic insufficiency when reduced dose is required.
+Daily dose should not exceed 2g/day unless directed by a physician.